connexcs/docs/my-account.md

 ## Packages

-These packages lets you access the lookup services offered by us, these can be enabled/disabled from this section.
+These packages let you access the lookup services offered by us.
+These can be enabled/disabled from this section.

 ![alt text][package-user]